What is Toxic Positivity?

-Is there such a thing as too much or forced positivity?
+Is there such a thing as too much, forced or even “toxic” positivity?

 I’d reckon that many would automatically answer that positivity is always a good thing, but I would beg to differ.